Alain de Botton

 [music: “Seven League Boots” by Zoe Keating]

 Ms. Tippett: So, we did speak a few years ago, but on a very different topic, and I’m really excited to be speaking with you about this subject, which is so close to every life.
-As I’ve prepared for this, I’ve realized that you’ve actually — I knew that you’d written the novel On Love a long time ago, but you’ve really been consistently attending to this subject and building your thoughts on it and your body of work on it, which is really interesting to me.
+And as I’ve prepared for this, I’ve realized that you’ve actually — I knew that you’d written the novel On Love a long time ago, but you’ve really been consistently attending to this subject and building your thoughts on it and your body of work on it, which is really interesting to me.
 You wrote On Love at the age of 23, which is so young.
 And you were already thinking about this so deeply.
 I think this is the first line: “Every fall into love involves the triumph of hope over knowledge.”

-Mr. de Botton: Well, I think what’s striking is that our idea of what love is, our idea of what is normal in love, is so not normal.
+Mr. de Botton: Well, I think what’s striking is that our idea of what love is, our idea of what is normal in love is so not normal.

 Ms. Tippett: Is so abnormal.
 Right.